 and the code we used for the above is

-Let me select the Occupation column only and then created a few more new columns to store the output.
+Let me select the Occupation column only and then create a few more new columns to store the output.

 Next, we used most of the Talend aggregate functions as the output.

-And the result of the Talend Aggregate Row job is
+The result of the Talend Aggregate Row job

 and the code is